X-Hax/SA-Mod-Manager/README.md

 ## How To Use
 - Download the [latest version from GitHub](https://github.com/X-Hax/SA-Mod-Manager/releases/latest) then extract the zip anywhere.
 - Run SAModManager.exe
-- Your games should be detected automatically, but if they are not, you can set their location in the "Manager Config" tab and it will install the Mod Loader.
+- Your games should be detected automatically, but if they are not, you can click on the game list and select "Add...", pick your game folder and it will install the Mod Loader automatically.
 - Enjoy!

 ## Troubleshooting Guide